Personal tools

 - Overview

-Edge inteligence is emerging as a new concept and has extremely high potential in addressing the new challenges in B5G (6G) networks by providing mobile edge computing and edge caching capabilities together with AI to the proximity of end users.
+Edge intelligence is emerging as a new concept and has extremely high potential in addressing the new challenges in B5G (6G) networks by providing mobile edge computing and edge caching capabilities together with AI to the proximity of end users.

 Edge AI is the process of running machine learning (ML) algorithms on devices near the edge of a network to make predictions and decisions as close to the data source as possible.
 Edge AI is also known as edge machine learning (edge ML).